 Encouraging progress has been made in pressuring brands to change their products to remove microplastics and the success of such campaigns can be seen in the way governments have moved to ban microbeads from products on a much shorter timescale than the manufacturers would have liked.
 However, even a total ban on would only go a relatively small way to solving the problem as many other forms of plastic pollution make their way into the world’s seas and oceans, eventually being broken down into microplastics.
 The technological advances mentioned above may provide the answer to the issue of plastic pollution, such as commercial fishing gear, have received relatively little attention.
 While reducing plastic pollution from consumer goods has clearly helped, it needs to be matched by action from governments around the world to begin to work towards a solution to the issue of plastic pollution in the oceans.

 Oceanographer and sailor Charles J. Moore was instrumental in bringing the issues of plastic pollution in the oceans to a wider audience.
 His famous book Plastic Ocean can be purchased on Amazon by clicking here.

 In 2016 a feature length documentary film called A Plastic Ocean was released.
 Filmed over four years in twenty different locations this film studies the ways in which plastics have ended up in the sea, and what the impact of having a plastic filled ocean will be.
 Watch the trailer by clicking here.
 The film can be streamed on iTunes Movies or Amazon Video.
 Another documentary film, the 30-minute long The Smog of the Sea also addresses the same issues and can be viewed on YouTube by clicking here.

-N.B.
-This article was written and uploaded in February 2017.
-Any developments which have taken place after this will not be reflected in the article.
+Please note: This article was written and uploaded in February 2017 and updated in 2018.
+Any developments which have taken place after this date will not be reflected in the article.